krisbulman/normalize-libsass/README.md

 [![Build Status](https://travis-ci.org/krisbulman/normalize-libsass.svg?branch=master)](https://travis-ci.org/krisbulman/normalize-libsass)

+# normalize-libsass 1.0.0

-A libsass compatible sass port of normalize.css, a collection of HTML element and attribute style-normalizations.
+A libsass compatible Sass port of normalize.css; a collection of HTML element and attribute style-normalizations.

-This project was created because libsass does not import .css files.
+This project was created because libsass does not currently import .css files.
 This can be an annoying problem when using a package manager such as bower.
 This port also leverages Sass variables for optional customization and inspired by [JohnAlbin's Compass port](https://github.com/JohnAlbin/normalize-scss).
+While this port is compatible with libsass, Ruby Sass 3.3, and Ruby Sass 3.3 + Compass, it does not use vertical rhythm mixins, if you wish to have vertical rhythm integrated in with your reset, then use John's Compass port.

-# normalize.css v3
+# normalize.css v3.0.2

 Normalize.css is a customisable CSS file that makes browsers render all elements more consistently and in line with modern standards.